rhx/SwiftGtk/Sources/Gtk/Gtk.docc/Building.md

 # Building

-Normally, you don't build this package directly, but you embed it into your own project (see <doc:Usage> above).
+Normally, you don't build this package directly, but you embed it into your own project (see <doc:Usage>).
 However, you can build and test this module separately to ensure that everything works.

-Make sure you have all the prerequisites installed (see <doc:GettingStarted> above).
+Make sure you have all the prerequisites installed (see <doc:GettingStarted>).
 After that, you can simply clone this repository and build the library and its unit tests (be patient, this will download all the required dependencies and take a while to compile)
 using: